How digital marketers can implement sustainability principles in their online presence

 As brands increase efforts to lessen their impact on the environment, their online presence shouldn’t be an afterthought.
-The internet’s annual carbon footprint is 830 million tons a year, which puts it on par with the aviation industry.
-If it was a country, it would rank sixth in electricity usage.
+The internet’s annual carbon footprint is 830 million tons, which puts it on par with the aviation industry.
+If the internet was a country, it would rank sixth in electricity usage.
 But digital marketers and web designers can lessen their organization’s impact and improve consumer relations through efforts to create energy-efficient user experiences.

 Marketing News spoke with author and entrepreneur Tim Frick, founder and CEO of Mightybytes, a Chicago-based Certified B Corporation that provides web designers and developers with resources to create sustainable products and strategies.
 He offers insight into why brands should opt for an eco-friendly online presence and how they can achieve it.

 What are some eco-friendly web design techniques that digital marketers could use and how might implementing these techniques benefit a brand?

 Designing for Sustainability, the book I wrote about creating digital products and services and using sustainability principles to do that, outlines different techniques that range from SEO to performance optimization.
 Essentially, if you think of things you should do [in web design]—such as making it accessible for people with disabilities, using web standards and tools when you program it, making it load quickly, making it user-friendly—all those things are about making it more efficient and optimized.
 That means it’s better for people and less time-consuming.

 Because websites are powered by energy, they use less electricity.
 So, by making your site fast, efficient and easy to find and load, you’re making it better for the planet.